inverno-io/inverno-mods/inverno-web-server/README.md

 - `/open-api` returning the list of available OpenAPI specifications in `application/json`
 - `/open-api/{moduleName}` returning the OpenAPI specifications defined for the specified module name or (404) not found error if there is no OpenAPI specification defined in the module or no module with that name.

-By default the configurer also configures these routes to display OpenAPI specifications in a [Swagger UI][swagger-ui] when accessed from a Web browser (ie. with `accept: text/html`) assuming the Swagger UI WebJar dependency is present:
+By default, the configurer also configures these routes to display OpenAPI specifications in a [Swagger UI][swagger-ui] when accessed from a Web browser (i.e. with `accept: text/html`) assuming the Swagger UI WebJar dependency is present:

 ```xml
 <project>